sanagrwl/sanagrwl.github.io/_posts/2019-04-12-sem-verison.md

 <!--more-->

 <strong>
-I am only interested in knowing when it is a major or a minor release.
+I am only interested in knowing when it is a major or a minor change.
 <strong>